Blessyra2128/demo-classforgit/README.md

 # demo-classforgit
-just a demo class for github
+just a demo class for github.